SUEPPhysics/SUEPCoffea_dask/plotting/README.md

        1a.
 Event wide variables
        1b.
 Input method variables
     2. Plot 2D variables.
-    3. Plot variables from the different ABCD regions as defined in the abcd dict.
+    3. Plot variables from the different ABCD regions as defined in the config dict.
        3a.
 Event wide variables
        3b.
 Input method variables

 #### Weights, Cross sections, and Systematics

-The cross section and reweighting is done in `make_hists.py` directly, with some helper functions in `fill_utils.py`.
+The cross section and reweighting by the gen weight is done in `make_hists.py` directly, with some helper functions in `fill_utils.py`.
-The systematics can be found in `CMS_corrections/*.py`, and are applied in `make_hists.py` on MC.
+The systematics can be found in `CMS_corrections/*.py`, and are applied in `make_hists.py` on MC and signal samples.

-1. **xsection**: These are defined in `../data/xsections_{}.json` for each HT or pT bin/dataset, based on the era.
-These work with `gensumweight`, which is obtained from each hdf5 file's metadata, to scale that entire dataset by `xsection/total_weight`, where `total_weight` here is the sum of all the files `gensumweights`.
+1. **xsection**: These are defined in `../data/xsections_{}.json` for each HT or pT bin/sample, based on the era.
+These work with `gensumweight`, which is obtained from each hdf5 file's metadata, to scale that entire sample by `xsection/total_weight`, where `total_weight` here is the sum of all the files `gensumweights`.
+Cross sections are not applied for SUEP signal samples because of how we set up the limit code.

 2. **pileup**: The weights are applied to MC based on the era only, they are applied based on the variable `Pileup_nTrueInt` directly to the events, and are defined in `pileup_weight.py`.